TeleTabs/box-opener/README.md

 Could probably enforce a small delay to check inventory before sending C_GACHA_TRY ... screw it, just don't use shit you don't have.

 If you already have your inventory open and try to use a 4-slot RNG box you don't have (why are you still doing so?), it won't trigger S_INVEN at all, so good shit.

+The setTimeout does accept a 0 ms arg, so a 'useDelay' flag seems kinda pointless, unless you're doing something strange like using more setTimeouts or calls to openBox than you actually need.